Genevieveok/moodtracker/README.md

 ### Identifying and resolving bottlenecks and fault tolerance

 - Sharding (horizontal partitioning) can be implemented for scalability
-	- Multiple databases or tables for mood and users grouped by their last name value E.g. User table 1 (A - M last names info), User table 2 (N - Z) last names info
+    - Multiple databases or tables for mood and users grouped by their last name value.
+    - e.g. User table 1 (A - M last names info), User table 2 (N - Z) last names info

 - Multiple web servers and application servers with load balancing implemented
     - Some web servers have load balancers implemented, so load can be balanced by the web servers or by separte load balancers
 	- Multiple web servers will be implemented to remove single point of failure
 	- Different app servers can do different jobs instead of high latency being experienced when multiple users are using the app
 	- The LB can balance the load based on Least connection or even Round robin since all the request should take the same amount of time

 - Multiple Load balancers
 	- There can be an active and passive LB and the passive can take over if the active is down
 	- The load balancers would be in constant communication